aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

 ## Previously predicted turkey miRNAs:

 There are no turkey miRNAs in miRBase, the repository for experimentally identified precursor and mature miRNAs but there are predicted precursor miRNAs in Ensembl and RNACentral:
-  * Compiled a list of 609 predicted miRNA sequences for turkey from RNACentral (179 sequences) and Ensembl (430 sequences) and filtered for duplicates (identical or nested), resulting in 480 unique precursor miRNA sequences.
+  * Compiled a list of 609 predicted miRNA sequences for turkey from RNACentral (179 sequences) and Ensembl (430 sequences).
+Many are identical or very similar, but I kept duplicates for this analysis.

 ## Trimming miRNA-seq reads: